Skip to main content

 Over recent weeks, several times I have prescribed medications for patient that they could not afford.

 Insurance plans do not cover every benefit.
 With respect to drug coverage, each insurance plans has a formulary - a listing of drugs that are covered.
-As patients have learned well, covered medicines are categorized into different tiers, which determines to what extent the medication will be covered The lower the tier number, the more money that the patient will have to surrender.
+As patients have learned well, covered medicines are categorized into different tiers, which determines to what extent the medication will be covered The higher the tier number, the more money that the patient will have to surrender.
 Some drugs are simply not on the formulary and can have eye-popping costs which might approach a patient’s monthly mortgage payment.

 The two medicines that I had prescribed which were then stiff-armed for coverage were for colitis.
 I had the patients research the costs and they and I were shocked by their findings.
 At first, I thought they may have misplaced the decimal point, but the more expensive of the two was priced at $2,000 for a prescription.